alrodsa/voiceProject/README_en.md

 > python3 asistenteArch.py
 ```

-* Por último, asegurate de tener la carpeta *model* en el mismo directorio del programa, la puedes encontrar en la carpeta de cada proyecto o descargarla desde la documentación de [vosk](https://alphacephei.com/vosk/models), puedes elegir el idioma que desees y descargar el modelo de ese idioma.

-* Finally, make sure you have the *model* folder in the same directory as the program, you can find it in each project folder or download it from the [vosk] (https://alphacephei.com/vosk/models) documentation, You can choose the language you want and download the model of that language.
+* Finally, make sure you have the *model* folder in the same directory as the program, you can find it in each project folder or download it from the [vosk](https://alphacephei.com/vosk/models) documentation, You can choose the language you want and download the model of that language.
 The repository model is for Spanish.

 ## Built with 🛠️